bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_2.markdown

 You can embed ruby in .html.erb files.
 In this case we have html only.
 We will see how to embed ruby in views in the next lesson.

+\newpage

 ### Step 9 ###

 Reload the browser.

+![Hello Rails](./figures/hello_rails.png)

 Now you will see 'Hello Rails'.

-![Hello Rails](./figures/hello_rails.png)

 ### Step 10 ###